wagiminator/ATtiny13-TinyRemote/README.md

 ```

 ## Implementation of the Philips RC-5 Protocol
-The Philips RC-5 protocol uses Manchester encoding of the message bits.
-Each pulse burst is 889us in length, at a carrier frequency of 36kHz.
+The Philips RC-5 protocol uses Manchester encoding on a carrier frequency of 36kHz.
 A "0" bit is an 889us burst followed by an 889us space, a "1" bit is an 889us space followed by an 889us burst.
 IR message starts with two start bits.
 The first bit is always "1", the second bit is "1" in the original protocol and the inverted 7th bit of the command in the extended RC-5 protocol.
 The third bit toggles after each button release.
-The next five bits represent the device address, MSB first and the last six bits represent the command, MSB first.
+The next five bits represent the device address and the last six bits represent the command, all transmitted MSB first.

 ![RC5_transmission.png](https://techdocs.altium.com/sites/default/files/wiki_attachments/296330/RC5MessageFrame.png)